dhutapratama/docs/localization.md

 <a name="pluralization"></a>
 ### Pluralization

-Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, Laravel can help you translate strings differently based on pluralization rules that you define.
+Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, Lets can help you translate strings differently based on pluralization rules that you define.
 Using a `|` character, you may distinguish singular and plural forms of a string:

     'apples' => 'There is one apple|There are many apples',